 What causes tinnitus?

-Tinnitus in itself is not a disease, but it is a condition, and one that could be a symptom of another underlying health issue.
+Tinnitus is not a disease, but it is a condition that could be a symptom of another underlying health issue.
 It can be the result of many things, but the most common cause of tinnitus is damage to the tiny sensory hair cells in the cochlea.
-This can be the result of the normal aging process, but more commonly it is also caused by prolonged exposure to excessively loud noise, and in conjunction with noise-induced hearing loss (NIHL).
+This can be the result of the normal aging process, but more commonly, it is also caused by prolonged exposure to excessively loud noise and in conjunction with noise-induced hearing loss (NIHL).

 Noise Induced Hearing Loss (NIHL)

-NIHL results from exposure to loud noise either in one single traumatic experience, or over a cumulative period of time.
-Loud noise is qualified as anything over 85 dBA – for example farm machinery, construction tools, gunfire, amplified music, drilling or explosive devices, and much more.
+NIHL results from exposure to loud noise in one traumatic experience or over a cumulative period.
+Loud noise is qualified as anything over 85 dBA – for example, farm machinery, construction tools, gunfire, amplified music, drilling or explosive devices, and much more.
 The louder and longer you are exposed to this level of noise, the higher your risk of developing tinnitus.
-It may not present as a symptom right away and it may be temporary at first, but for those who spend long periods of time exposed to these kinds of noise levels, taking adequate precautions by wearing hearing protection is highly recommended.
+It may not present as a symptom right away, and it may be temporary at first, but for those who spend long periods of time exposed to these kinds of noise levels, taking adequate precautions by wearing hearing protection is highly recommended.

 Tinnitus can also be a symptom of head or neck trauma.
 Patients who suffer a severe injury to the head or neck can suffer from nerve, muscle, and blood flow issues that could all result in the perception of tinnitus.
 It is also common to report having tinnitus after suffering a traumatic brain injury.
-More specifically, it is possible to damage the brain’s auditory processing areas and pathways following concussive shock and this in turn, can generate tinnitus symptoms.
+More specifically, it is possible to damage the brain’s auditory processing areas and pathways following concussive shock, which can generate tinnitus symptoms.

 Outer and middle ear obstructions can also cause tinnitus symptoms to surface.
 Blockages caused by excessive ear wax, dirt, foreign objects, or head congestion can cause pressure to build up in the ear or create a closed compartment which naturally amplifies sound.
 This is also the reason why many of us notice our tinnitus at night when we put our heads on a pillow.
-When closing off the ear canal by lying on a pillow, we are creating a closed cavity which will amplify the natural biological sounds that we all experience regularly but don’t generally perceive.
+When closing off the ear canal by lying on a pillow, we create a closed cavity that amplifies the natural biological sounds we all experience regularly but don’t generally perceive.
 In cases where the ear canal or middle ear is obstructed, tinnitus symptoms generally subside once the blockage is removed.

 How to Get Rid of Tinnitus?
 Ototoxic Medications

 Tinnitus is also a potential side-effect of some prescription medications.
 Ototoxicity is a condition in which damage to the inner ear or auditory system is caused by a drug or chemical agent.
-Ototoxicity can include hearing loss, but also tinnitus and disruptions to the balance system which is also part of the inner ear.
-Tinnitus secondary to ototoxicity has the potential to either cause acute, short-lived symptoms or, in some cases, permanent effects.
+Ototoxicity can include hearing loss, tinnitus, and disruptions to the balance system, which is also part of the inner ear.
+Tinnitus secondary to ototoxicity can cause acute, short-lived symptoms or, in some cases, permanent effects.
 Drugs known to be ototoxic for some individuals include some antibiotics, non-steroidal anti-inflammatory drugs, quinine-based medications, certain cancer medications, water pills, and diuretics.

 What to do

 Loud or prolonged exposure to dangerous noise will always pose a threat to our hearing health.
 We can’t always control the sounds around us, but we can take precautions to help protect our ears.
 Be prepared.
-If you know you will be exposed to loud noise – whether at work or at play – wear hearing protection like ear plugs.
+If you know, you will be exposed to loud noise – whether at work or at play – wear hearing protection like earplugs.
 Educate yourself on noise.
 Know how long it is safe to be exposed to various decibel levels.
-For example the average rock concert, loud symphony, or sporting event can reach 129 dB.
+For example, the average rock concert, loud symphony, or sporting event can reach 129 dB.
 Most mobile devices can go as loud as 120 dB.
 It is only safe to listen at this level for a maximum of 10 minutes.
 That same mobile device can also use a pretty decent sound meter in the form of an application.
 Use it to determine how loud your environment is.
-If you have tinnitus, it is import to know your triggers.
-For some sufferers red wine, caffeine, and loud noise can make symptoms worse.
+If you have tinnitus, it is important to know your triggers.
+For some sufferers, red wine, caffeine, and loud noise can make symptoms worse.
 And turn down the volume.
-Sometimes you simply need to give your ears some rest.
+Sometimes you need to give your ears some rest.

-SHOEBOX Audiometry is an automated, interactive audiometer that functions almost like playing a game.
-Ask your doctor for a hearing test, and about SHOEBOX Audiometry today.
+SHOEBOX Consult is an automated, web-based audiometer that functions almost like playing a game.
+Ask your doctor for a hearing test and about SHOEBOX Audiometry today.